Helping Through Crisis Webinar

 We have one pulpit message heard by many different people, and they’re all at different rings of degrees of nearness to the trauma and to the crisis.
 And we have a variety of different people on their way of healing.

-I think the other thing here, this is where it’s hard and ,brothers and sisters, one of the things I would say is if you are a related to timing, message, and audience, if you are trying to figure that out and you’re not sure, this is where a call to ACCFS to talk to one of our counseling staff can be helpful.
+I think the other thing here, this is where it’s hard and, brothers and sisters, one of the things I would say is if you are a related to timing, message, and audience, if you are trying to figure that out and you’re not sure, this is where a call to ACCFS to talk to one of our counseling staff can be helpful.
 Not that we have all the answers, it’s just that we can help you walk through like, okay, in this kind of a situation, you might be wanting to think about this.
-Where in this kind of situation, you might wanna do this, and so don’t hesitate to call us, in something like this just to kind of walk through.
+Where in this kind of situation, you might want to do this, and so don’t hesitate to call us, in something like this just to kind of walk through.

 What I hear too is you’re saying really there is a way to be pastoral across the message.
 And reflect God’s heart in that moment.
 And to maybe take that posture.
 I’d like to look at this concept of lament, and I know you’ve spoken to lament this is an opportunity we have with a community who is grieving.
 Lament is a huge genre in the Bible.
 It is.
 The psalms, a third of the Psalms I guess are laments.
 And so it was very much built into the Hebrew worship, that lament.
 But you would be kind of hard pressed to thumb through a hymn book and find lament songs.
 They’re just not there in abundance.

 It’s an interesting thing.
 So, the concept of lament, the definition here is a prayer in pain that leads to trust.
-And, I think one of the things that, this is an opportunity for us as church leaders, but also as a congregation to think about, how do we express our questions and the agony to God.
+And I think one of the things that, this is an opportunity for us as church leaders, but also as a congregation to think about, how do we express our questions and the agony to God.

-And, the interesting thing is He invites us to do it.
+And the interesting thing is He invites us to do it.
 It is throughout the psalms, the minor prophets you see it, but let’s talk about how to lead both yourself.
 And I wanted to say this, I think that we as all human beings, I would say for ourselves in ministry, because some of the time things happen to us in ministry and we just hurt and sometimes we’re absorbing the congregation’s hurt, sometimes they’re directing their hurt at us.
 Other times it’s like, Lord, what am I supposed to do?

-So the four parts of lament come down to this, and the first part is turning to God.
+So, the four parts of lament come down to this, and the first part is turning to God.
 It’s addressing God.
 This is really important because it is very possible after kind of a crisis moment for people to just turn away.
 Just like, I don’t even want to talk to God.
 So, what He invites us to do in lament is to speak to Him.
-And, this is where the psalmist would oftentimes say, God, why don’t you, you know this is what’s going on.
+And this is where the psalmist would oftentimes say, God, why don’t you, you know this is what’s going on.
 What’s happening?
 Very raw, very vulnerable, very raw.
 And we are, I think one of the things is if we would look at the Psalms as they are, and actually think of saying it, they’re super raw.

 Okay.
 I mean, how many times have you prayed over the pulpit to break the teeth of your enemies?
 You know, may they be dashed against the stones.
 That’s rough stuff.
-But, the whole point is turning to God.
+But the whole point is turning to God.
 And then expressing the complaint.
 Some people, and there is a very wide belief amongst Christians that we have to sugarcoat it to God.

-And, I think that the interesting thing, and again, I understand we’re worried about not being respectful to God and who He is as a sovereign Lord and all those things.
+And I think that the interesting thing, and again, I understand we’re worried about not being respectful to God and who He is as a sovereign Lord and all those things.
 But here’s the other thing.
 In the Psalms, they cried out and said, where are You?
 How could You, do You not see what’s happening here, Lord?

-And so for the parent who’s lost a child, or the person who has experienced loss, Lord, You know the where and the why, the ask is then in the third place is, Lord, I need you to come through.
+And so, for the parent who’s lost a child, or the person who has experienced loss, Lord, you know the where and the why, the ask is then in the third place is, Lord, I need you to come through.
 Oftentimes what we want at this place is we just want oftentimes a very specific miracle.

-I wanna say two things about this that I would really wanna ask the ministers and wives to think about.
+I want to say two things about this that I would really want to ask the ministers and wives to think about.
 Number one is in prayer and from the pulpit and other places and with people, we need to pray.
 And God asked to pray and pray, believing in all those things.
 We need to always remember to add the Lord if it’s Your will.
 Okay?
 And to really lean into that.
 I will say that many times we work with people who are broken because they’ve been really encouraged to pray believing, and again, I would encourage them to pray believing, but they’ve been encouraged to pray in a way that if it doesn’t turn out the way that they wished, it means that their faith was what was wrong.

 Okay.
 And, we have to really watch out for that.
-The other thing I would say is that we have to be careful about oversharing our emotions, but I wanna say one of the most powerful things that we can do, particularly in a one-on-one relationship, but there’s times to do this from the pulpit as well, and that’s to just say, wow, you know what, this really hits me hard too.
+The other thing I would say is that we have to be careful about oversharing our emotions, but I want to say one of the most powerful things that we can do, particularly in a one-on-one relationship, but there’s times to do this from the pulpit as well, and that’s to just say, wow, you know what, this really hits me hard too.
 And really acknowledge your own humanity.

 I heard somebody say that if we were to engage the Psalms and the rawness of the Psalms as a community, we would have far less crime, far less hatred, far less violence, far less all of that because all of our emotion goes out wrong in all of those other ways.
-And God has in the canon of Scripture and in the practice of His holy people and in faith believing people a way and a route and a trajectory for all of that.
-And, you see it penned in Psalms in very, very vivid ways.
-So we have an opportunity, I think, I think you’re right, Ted, to help lead congregation in that way.
+And God has in the canon of Scripture and in the practice of his holy people and in faith believing people a way and a route and a trajectory for all of that.
+And you see it penned in Psalms in very, very vivid ways.
+So, we have an opportunity, I think, I think you’re right, Ted, to help lead congregation in that way.

 Thanks for that.
 Just a few minutes left.
 Again, if anybody wishes to unmute and ask a question, this would be a great time for it.

-Matt and Ted, I just wanna highlight one thing that you’ve shared so far, and then I know you’ve got some finish up stuff.
+Matt and Ted, I just want to highlight one thing that you’ve shared so far, and then I know you’ve got some finish up stuff.
 Speak to this idea of, one of the questions that was chatted in or shared earlier is this idea of restoring the hope.
 How do you restore hope and faith in Jesus Christ after a crisis or traumatic event?
 And I appreciate the discussion tonight, really kind of highlighted, you know, don’t jump too quickly into meaning making or be aware of our tendency towards meaning making.
 Speak to the role that a church leader can have and just maybe being a constant, steady presence.
 What impact can that have in a scenario like this?
 Just that idea of being a constant, steady presence and perseverance of constancy through that.

 That’s a great point.
 So, one of the things that we have the opportunity to do as a body of believers is to walk together through the milestones, wonderful things and the hard things.
 I think that being able to meet with somebody periodically allows us to do a couple of things.
 It allows us to take their temperature over time, not physically, but to see how they’re doing and to watch the trajectory a bit.
 Again, the more intense the crisis, the more we should probably have some way to check in.

 That doesn’t mean either that it has to be only the elders should do that, or only a minister.
 It might be that we have people in the congregation or different ones.
-But this concept of being able to have the process across time, I also think that it’s important to start with helping people engage their lives and the Word and those kind of things.
+But this concept of being able to have the process across time, I also think that it’s important to start with helping people engage their lives and the Word and those kinds of things.

 So, this follows a little bit different of a route, but there’s some common pieces.
 I would say that for people with chronic illness, long-term challenges, the biggest thing that happens is because our lives go on, it’s easy to assume that their lives are going on.
 And then here’s the next thing.
 We’ll assume that no news is good news.
-And, I’ll tell you, my biggest criticism of elders before I was an elder was about how long it took them to get back to people and things like that.
-And then I’m gonna tell you, and now I know why.
+And I’ll tell you, my biggest criticism of elders before I was an elder was about how long it took them to get back to people and things like that.
+And then I’m going to tell you, and now I know why.
 I absolutely know why because I’m just dealing with the stuff that’s right here and the concept of getting back to that person.
-So I do think that having people to kind of check in along the way is a really, is there an expectation piece to this question, Ted?
+So, I do think that having people to kind of check in along the way is a really, is there an expectation piece to this question, Ted?

 So, it just says this, A tragedy gives the believing community a unique opportunity to act as a family of God.
 It is.
 And you see that over and over again.
 And I think that our church community, in fact, I am so thankful to be part of our church family for this.
-Cuz as I know right now, if calamity happened to my family, that people that I do not know personally would help me.
+Because as I know right now, if calamity happened to my family, that people that I do not know personally would help me.
 And that just is amazing.
-So we pray more, we’re more thoughtful about what is important to light, and we get to display Christ to the world.
-And, that doesn’t mean that the things aren’t hard.
+So, we pray more, we’re more thoughtful about what is important to light, and we get to display Christ to the world.
+And that doesn’t mean that the things aren’t hard.
 That doesn’t mean that there aren’t tears.
 But what it means is that as we walk through this, we actually display something.

 That’s powerful.
 And I think that’s a great place to draw this to a close.
 Thank you each one for being on here.